Tada-Project/tada/README.md

   --module MODULE       Module name with functions to analyze (default: None) --function FUNCTION   Name of the module's function to analyze (default: None) --types TYPES [TYPES ...]
-                        Parameter types for function to analyze, hypothesis, or hypothesis-clean (default: None) --schema SCHEMA       The path to the jsonschema (default: None) --startsize STARTSIZE
+                        Parameter types for function to analyze, or hypothesis(default: None) --schema SCHEMA       The path to the jsonschema (default: None) --startsize STARTSIZE
                         Starting size of the doubling experiment (default: 1)